Consulting with a Conscience™

 Tools

 Choosing the right tools, based first on their ability to produce and maintain secure online environments, will be key to preventing breaches moving forward.
-Many companies have already made the decision not to return to the office for the remainder of the year at least.
+Many companies have already made the decision not to return to the office for the remainder of the year.
 Clearly, it’s time to decide on secure software solutions and cloud-based tools and to implement them in a manner that will protect the organization for the foreseeable future.

 Teammates

 It’s been a common narrative among small to mid-sized organizations since the pandemic hit: Where a small IT team (or even no IT team at all) may have been sustainable pre-COVID, the drastic uptick in cyberattacks, and the challenges of maintaining security remotely have presented a necessity for an increase in IT assistance.
-Whether achieved through hiring IT professionals directly into the organization, or connecting with a third-party partner in the form of an ongoing relationship, additional IT support is a necessary step as we head into the remainder of 2020.
+Whether achieved through hiring IT professionals directly into the organization or connecting with a third-party partner in the form of an ongoing relationship, additional IT support is a necessary step as we head into the remainder of 2020.

 Work with the Experts

 CrucialLogics offers extensive IT support, including cybersecurity protection and the implementation of increased cybersecurity controls.
 There’s never been a more important time to ensure the security of your remote working environment.
-Establishing an ongoing program with CrucialLogics allows you to outsource the implementation and maintenance of exactly the infrastructure you need to move your organization towards sustainable prevention of future data breaches.
+Establishing an ongoing program with CrucialLogics allows you to outsource the implementation and maintenance of exactly the infrastructure you need to move your organization toward sustainable prevention of future data breaches.

 To learn more about our services, reach out to our team today.